copsTvFan/cops-episode-guide/guide.md

   bail.
 He'll get a chance to post it, but most likely won't be able to.
   (6:20 PM) A man says they picked him up at the YWCA and they tell him to be quiet and he'll get out in a few hours.
 He wants to know something.
 They tell them they don't know anything.
-He says they are the f--king police, they should know.
+He says they are the fucking police, they should know.
 He and his pregnant old lady have been all over the US with no problem.
 They say he should stay out of San Diego.
 They search a guy on crystal meth.
 They can get violent, paranoid and attack because they think